 Separate resolutions on each distinct issue are tabled at general meetings and explanatory notes are set out in the notices of general meetings where appropriate.
+The Company shall avoid 'bundling' resolutions unless the issues are interdependent and linked so as to form one significant proposal.
+Where resolutions are "bundled", the Company will explain the reasons and material implications in the notice of meeting.

-All Directors including Chairman of the Board and the respective Chairman of the AC, NC and RC, management, and the external auditors are intended to be in attendance at general meetings to address any queries of the shareholders.
-All the Directors were present at the Company's last AGM and extraordinary general meeting ("EGM") held on 22 January 2021.
+All Directors including Chairman of the Board and the respective Chairman of the AC, NC and RC, and management are intended to be in attendance at general meetings to address any queries of the shareholders and receive feedback from shareholders.
+All the Directors were present at the Company's last AGM via webcast held on 21 January 2022.